xregistry/spec/core/spec.md

 interpret it as a request to delete the default Version attributes.
 If possible, an update request to the `metaurl` directly would be a better choice, or use `PATCH` instead and only include the `meta` sub-object.

+During a write operation, the absence of the `meta` attribute indicates that no changes are to be made to the `meta` sub-object.
+The presence of the `meta` attribute does not need to use the `?nested` query parameter.

 ##### `metaurl` Attribute
 - Type: URL